 Shared Context Collections

-Share coding standards, best practices, and prompt templates across your team.
-Ensure consistent LLM responses that follow your organization's guidelines.
+Share coding standards, business libraries, client context, and prompt templates across your team.
+Ensure consistent LLM responses that follow your organization's guidelines and reuse approved business knowledge without confusing it with current client truth.

 Team+ Feature